doytsujin/ok-spark-scala-strategy/README.md

 ### Data Repair

-If possible, correct the corrupt data by fetching it again from the source or repairing it manually if the issue is identified and isolated.
+If possible, I might correct the corrupt data by fetching it again from the source or repairing it manually if the issue is identified and isolated.

 ### Exclusion

-For irreparable or highly corrupt data that might impact data quality, consider excluding it from the dataset with an option to process it separately once the issue is resolved.
+For irreparable or highly corrupt data that might impact data quality, I can consider excluding it from the dataset with an option to process it separately once the issue is resolved.

 ## Prevention